MakePixelsWork/CoreBootstrap/README.md

 ## Addendum

-<strong>Bootstrap 5</strong> introduces lots of new features, which may break your old builds.
+<strong>Bootstrap 5</strong> introduced lots of new features, which may break your old builds.
 These include Sass changes, a color system, grid updates, dropping code, new naming conventions... and lots of tweaks throughout the entire framework.
 If you start a new project, this does not concern you.
-If you upgrade from an older major version, then be sure update your code where needed.
+If you upgrade from an older major version, then be sure to update your code where needed.
 A full migration guide can be found <a href="https://getbootstrap.com/docs/5.0/migration/">here</a>.

 <strong>Font Awesome</strong> provides three seemingly incoherent downloads on their website.
 I asked them why... and they told me: "The reason behind those different versions in the Docs section of our site has to do when certain aspects of our code/tech changed.
 For instance, in version 5.9.0, we had a backwards incompatible change that was made, so we needed to have a slight variation to some of our docs.
 You can see more in our changelog <a href="https://github.com/FortAwesome/Font-Awesome/blob/master/CHANGELOG.md">here</a>." - This is the main reason I also provide those as part of my CoreBootstrap framework.

 <strong>LessHat</strong> has not been updated since july 2019, but is still one of the best LESS mixin libraries available.
 I postponed installing v4.1.0 because it became dependent on NPM and Grunt... which is weird, because their initial product had no dependencies at all.
-I've not use LESS for several years and mainly focus on Sass developments, but I do want to implement it one day.
+I've not used LESS for several years now and mainly focus on Sass developments, but I still want to implement this newer mixin library one day.
 So its on my todos list ;).

 Good luck with creating your awesome projects!